aakash17kc/ContentServer/Readme.md

   * MongoDB - For database.
 I've using a single instance of MongoDB for this project.
 In a production env, a replicaset should be used with primary-secondary architecture.
 We can discuss whether to have an in-sync or async replication.
   * If not using Spring, we'll have to setup factory methods to create the instances for different services.
-* The image is served in a seperate /image endpoint.
+* The image is served in a separate /image endpoint.
 The idea behind this was that the image can fetched only when required.
 The GET /post/{postId} endpoint returns the image link which can be used to fetch the image.
 This helps to decouple the image from the data.
 * The service was designed based on the principles of Domain-Driven Design (DDD) and Clean Architecture.
 * The service has RESTful API that provides endpoints to creat a post with pictures and captions.
 Users can also add comments to the posts.